 However, government-approved VPNs are allowed as these are closely monitored and provide the Chinese government with backdoor access to logged information.
 Use of non-approved VPNs can result in a fine.
 In my research, fines seem to be more for Chinese nationals rather than foreigners.
-All tourists to China arrive with a VPN and there was no record of any claims by the government against tourists.
+Almost all tourists to China arrive with a VPN and there was no record of any claims by the government against tourists.

 Which sites and apps are blocked in China?

 Many social media and foreign news sites and apps are blocked in China.
 Here are some of the most popular sites/apps that cannot be accessed without a VPN (these are just a handful):